nnellans/terraform-guide/README.md

     }
   }
   ```
   - If you needed to create multiple inline-blocks, then you may be tempted to just put the `count` parameter inside the inline-block.
-However, that is NOT supported.
+However, that is NOT supported

-### Drawback 2:  Be careful when you remove a resource instance from the middle of the list.
+### Drawback 2:  Be careful when you remove a resource instance from the middle of the list
 - For example, say you used `count = 3` to create some users:
   - `user[0] = arnold`
   - `user[1] = sylvester`